fhdsl/hutchpalette/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# hutchpalette
+# hutchplot

 <!-- badges: start -->
 <!-- badges: end -->

-hutchpalette is a color palette package developed specifically for the Fred Hutchinson Cancer Center.
+hutchplot is a color palette package developed specifically for the Fred Hutchinson Cancer Center.
 This package leverages the power of [palettes](https://github.com/mccarthy-m-g/palettes/), an R package designed for working with color vectors and palettes.

-The creation of hutchpalette was a straightforward process that involved following the step-by-step instructions outlined in the [“Creating a color palette package”](https://mccarthy-m-g.github.io/palettes/articles/creating-packages.html)
+The creation of hutchplot was a straightforward process that involved following the step-by-step instructions outlined in the [“Creating a color palette package”](https://mccarthy-m-g.github.io/palettes/articles/creating-packages.html)